How To Start Your Baby on Solids And Support Their Development

 Why we like it

-• Butternut squash is high in vitamin A, which helps regulate cell growth, eye development, and has anti-inflammatory properties that help immune system function [4].
+• Butternut squash is high in vitamin A, which helps regulate cell growth, eye development, and has anti-inflammatory properties that help the immune system function [4].

 • It’s high in carotenoids, which can act as antioxidants and can be converted to vitamin A in the body [5].